Air Canada Flight 189: Investigation

 The subsequent investigation found multiple causes of the accident.
 It recommended greater scrutiny be given to the tires.
 The pilot, Reginald W. Stewart, delayed four seconds after the warning light came on before he chose to abort the takeoff; a more immediate decision would have prevented the accident.
 The investigators also criticized the level of training in emergency braking.
 The presence of the ravine at the end of the runway was also questioned, but nothing was done about it.
 This failure to expand the airport's overshoot zone was raised when Air France Flight 358 plunged into the same ravine 27 years later.

-Aftermath

-Although it is customary for some airlines to retire a flight number after a major incident, Air Canada continued to use Flight 189 for its Ottawa-Vancouver route for several years.
-As of 2018, the flight number is no longer active on Air Canada's timetable.